 Once a heartbeat is detected and the pregnancy located, the technician will measure the fetus and estimate, based on its size, how far along you are.
 If your pregnancy has implanted anywhere outside of the uterus, it is considered an ectopic pregnancy.
 This type of pregnancy is very dangerous and you should seek medical attention immediately.

 Ultrasound appointments are available on the Mobile Unit.
 Please click here to view the full schedule.

 After the Ultrasound

 When the ultrasound is complete, your client advocate will sit down with you and discuss the results.
-You will know the date of conception, if a heartbeat was found, and where your pregnancy is located.
-It will now be time to discuss your unplanned pregnancy.
+You will know how far along you are, if a heartbeat was found, and where your pregnancy is located.

 Talk to your advocate and share your concerns.
 Let her know about your personal goals and in turn, she will tell you about the options available.
 You can trust that everything you share will be kept in strictest confidence.
 We truly care about you and want to help.
 You are not alone.
 This is a life-changing decision and we want to walk this path with you.